-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company, after distribution of all preferential amounts and preference shares.
-The distribution will be in proportion to the number of equity shares held by the Shareholders.
-Each holder of equity shares is entitled to one vote per share.
+- a) Equity shares: - In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company, after distribution of all preferential amounts and preference shares.
+The distribution will be in proportion to the number of equity shares held by the shareholders. - b) Dividend: There is currently restriction on payment of dividend.
+The dividend proposed by the Board is subject to the approval of the shareholders in the ensuing Annual General Meeting.